pandego/blendit/README.md

 mergekit-yaml src/config/example_task_arithmetic.yaml models/merged-models/my-first-blend \
---allow-crimes \         # experimental: allows blends of different model architectures --copy-tokenizer \       # copies the tokenizer from the base model --out-shard-size 1B \    # splits model so it can be load in smaller RAMs --lazy-unpickle \        # experimental: lowers memory usage --write-model-card
+--allow-crimes \         # experimental: allows blends of different model architectures --copy-tokenizer \       # copies the tokenizer from the base model --out-shard-size 1B \    # splits model so it can be load in smaller RAMs (default: parse_kmb("5B")) --lazy-unpickle \        # experimental: lowers memory usage --write-model-card \
+--low-cpu-memory
+--random-seed 123
 ```

 - If you need to download a set of models to get started with the example above, you can run the following command: